Lemoncode/react-training-ts/02 Sample App/01 Login/readme.md

 import {UserProfile} from '../../models/userProfile';
 import {userProfiles} from './loginMockData';

+// Fake API using es6 Promises polyfill (with core-js).
-class LoginAPI {
+// In future, we can replace by real one. class LoginAPI {
   public login(loginCredentials: LoginCredentials): Promise<UserProfile> {
     let userProfile = userProfiles.find((userProfile) => {